HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 4. For direct data entry, enter values in the data entry grid as follows:

 Date Column Optional date (in month/day/year format) of the time series values (only needed at points in time where a new date occurs).

 Time Column If dates are used, enter the military time of day for each time series value (as hours:minutes or decimal hours).
 If dates are not used, enter time as hours since the start of the simulation.
 Value Column Time series numerical values.

 A graphical plot of the data in the grid can be viewed in a separate window by clicking the View button.
 Right clicking over the grid will make a popup Edit menu appear.
 It contains commands to cut, copy, insert, and paste selected cells in the grid as well as options to insert or delete a row.

 5. Press OK to accept the time series or Cancel to cancel your edits.

+[tip]
-[icon_tip]Note that there are two methods for describing the occurrence time of time series data:
+Note that there are two methods for describing the occurrence time of time series data:

 - as calendar date/time of day (which requires that at least one date, at the start of the series, be entered in the Date column)

 - as elapsed hours since the start of the simulation (where the Date column remains empty).

+[tip]
-[icon_tip] For rainfall time series, it is only necessary to enter periods with non-zero rainfall amounts.
+For rainfall time series, it is only necessary to enter periods with non-zero rainfall amounts.
 SWMM interprets the rainfall value as a constant value lasting over the recording interval specified for the rain gage which utilizes the time series.
 For all other types of time series, SWMM uses interpolation to estimate values at times that fall in between the recorded values.

 ### Time Series Plot Selection Dialog {#time_series_plot_selection_dialog}

 The Time Series Plot Selection dialog specifies a set of objects and their variables whose computed time series will be graphed in a Time Series Plot.
 The dialog is used as follows:

 1. Select a Start Date and End Date for the plot (the default is the entire simulation period).